Pquasar/jkcrystal/README.md

 - All TMs have been updated to generation 7 moves
 - Update names of items and moves to generation 7
 - All Pokémon catch rates and base XP updated to generation 7
+- In game text is accurate on weather a move missed, failed or didn't affect the target

 ## Far-off Changes